 In Minnesota, you can be charged with a petty misdemeanor, misdemeanor, gross misdemeanor, or felony.
 With the exception of felony charges, the other criminal charge classifications dictate the maximum punishment a Minnesota court is allowed to impose upon a conviction.
 By contrast, felony charges, the most serious of criminal charges in Minnesota, are characterized as having a risk of imprisonment of at least one year and one day.
-Petty misdemeanors are the least serious of offenses charged in Minnesota, with no risk of jail.
+Petty misdemeanors charges have no risk of jail and are not crimes.

 Regardless of the severity of the crime for which you are accused, Minnesota defense attorney Coley J. Grostyan can help.
 Call today to schedule a free consultation and case assessment.

 - Petty Misdemeanors are not a crime as the maximum punishment allowable by law is a $300 fine.
 Regardless of the nature of the petty misdemeanor, by definition, there is never any risk you will be subject to any jail sentence stemming from a conviction.
 Unlike more serious charges, there is no right to have a public defender appointed to represent you.
 Additionally, because a jail sentence is not allowable under the law, the verdict at a petty misdemeanor trial is decided by a judge, not a jury.
 Although petty misdemeanors are the least serious offense in Minnesota, a conviction is of public record, and accessible by employers, landlords, etc.